devMint/go-restful/README.md

 ## Summary

 * `restful.NewRouter()` requires an instance of `chi.Router`.
 This allows to use existing router without breaking the whole codebase.
-* existing `chiRouter` remains existing routes and middlewares so it allows you to use `http.Handler` and `http.HandlerFunc` with chi router
+* existing `chi.Router` remains existing routes and middlewares so it allows you to use `http.Handler` and `http.HandlerFunc` with chi router
 * restful's routes use new `request.ContextAction` and `request.RestfulHandler` definitions:

 ```go